Lewis Powell (conspirator): Flight and capture

 Historians William C. Edwards and Edward Steers Jr. claim Powell made it to both Fort Bunker Hill and Congressional Cemetery (at 18th and E Streets SE), while Ralph Gary claims that Powell hid out in a marble burial vault at Congressional Cemetery.
 Andrew Jampoler, however, says Powell just wandered the streets of the city.
 Whether Powell abandoned his horse, was thrown by it, or both is unclear, and Powell never gave a public or formal statement about what happened.
 (Note: The horse was later found near Camp Barry, an artillery training camp on the D.C.-Maryland border at Bladensburg Road and Eastern Avenue.)
 (Note: Ownsbey gives great weight to an April 3, 1892, article in the New York World newspaper by the Reverend Abram Dunn Gillette.
 Gillette comforted Powell in the final hours of his life, and Gillette's statement represents the only version which allegedly came from Powell himself.
 In Gillette's version, Powell says he was closely pursued by cavalry during his escape from Washington.
 His horse stumbled and Powell was thrown, so he abandoned the animal.
 Powell says he slept under a tree about a mile from the city, and on Saturday, April 15, he walked two or three miles through forest.
 Several times, cavalry or scouting parties almost discovered him, and he slept in a tree on Saturday night.
 Wracked with guilt, yet not willing to be captured, Powell spent Sunday preparing his disguise and Monday walking back into the city.)

 Powell decided to return to Surratt's boarding house to seek help.
-His clothes were somewhat bloody from the attack at Seward's home, and he dropped his hat at the Seward home.
+His clothes were somewhat bloody from the attack at Seward's home, and he had dropped his hat at the Seward home.
 During much of the Victorian era, it was considered unseemly for any man (even a menial laborer) to be seen in public without a hat, and Powell would have been viewed with suspicion had he tried to enter the city without one.
 Ripping the sleeve from his undershirt, Powell placed the sleeve on his head in the hope that people would think it was a stocking cap.
 To complete his disguise as a common laborer, he then stole a pickaxe from a farmyard.
 Powell then headed for Surratt's.